-(B) This charming lass I happened upon in the good ol' US of A, but... could she be French?
+(B) This charming lass I happened upon in the good ol' U.S. of A., but... could she be French?
 She's certainly in the style of Domergue, won't you permit me that fantasy (among others)?
 Lovingly reframed, ever so carefully (in spite of her apparent energy, she's quite fragile, being of pastel on paper).
 Along with the small frame, she measures about 26 by 19. (e-mail Jack for a price)

 (F) Besides apple pie, what's more American than the art of Thomas Hart Benton?
 No, Dear Reader, this isn't the original, it's a mere (but "period") print of...
 Louisiana Rice Fields -- and in its original frame, too!
 Overall measurements: 28 by 21 1/2; the art itself, 18 1/2 by 11. (e-mail Jack for a price)